Find Affordable College Courses

 UMass Amherst undergraduate students pay an average of $16,439 in in-state tuition and fees each year.
 On average, journalism graduates from UMass Amherst take out $23,215 in student loans while working on their Bachelor's Degree.

-The average tuition and fees for an in-state undergraduate at Salem State are $11,675 a year.
+In-state tuition fees for undergraduate students at Salem State are $11,675 per year.

 Read full report on Journalism at Salem State University